Conference papers and presentations

 Despite the significant interest, there are indeed challenges as well as major considerations that need to be taken into account before attempting to model these systems.
 Periodic Swing Adsorption systems are distributed in nature, with spatial and temporal variations along and normal to the bulk flow The characterisation of diffusion species through micropore and macropores surmounts to the level of detail required in the modelling effort.
 Swing adsorption processes are inherently dynamic, and usually involve complex cyclic operating procedures which dictate the bed to perform flow reversals.
 This is an area of huge concern, as flow reversals often create major discontinuities in the system and often halt the progression of achieving a solution.

-The use of mathematical optimisation to improve processes is well understood concept and can play crucial roles for optimising design characteristics such as overall length of the adsorption bed, or size of an adsorbent layer, as well as determining the optimal step durations that make up a cycle.
+The use of mathematical optimization to improve processes is well understood concept and can play crucial roles for optimizing design characteristics such as overall length of the adsorption bed, or size of an adsorbent layer, as well as determining the optimal step durations that make up a cycle.

 Results however, are only meaningful when the system has reach cyclic steady state, where by the state of a bed at end of cycle must be the same as state at the start of cycle.
 Numerous efforts have been reported that take advantage of numerical gains in reaching to cyclic steady state (CSS) more efficiently.
 The gPROMS platform has long been a tool for modelling adsorption beds due to efficient handling of spatial variations, dynamics and complex operating procedures as well as the discontinuities inherent in PSA in an efficient manner.